Danack/RfcCodex/consistent_callables.md

 ## Summary

-Make callables be less insane in PHP https://wiki.php.net/rfc/consistent_callables
+~~Make callables be less insane in PHP https://wiki.php.net/rfc/consistent_callables~~

+Most of the behaviour has been cleaned up in the [Deprecate partially supported callables](https://wiki.php.net/rfc/deprecate_partially_supported_callables) RFC.
+However there is still some stuff left:

+> if we want to make callables a proper type we need to forbid specifying
+> non-public methods through them, and require those to use
+> Callable::fromCallable() / first class callable syntax instead

 ## Forecast